Monster0506/OperatingSystemsAssignment1/README.md

 ```

-The above is the code for creating the producer thread
+The above is the code for creating the producer process

-The thread takes the shared memory block containing the common struct
+The process takes the shared memory block containing the common struct

-The thread starts by converting the memory block to the struct, so that its members my be accessed.
+The process starts by converting the memory block to the struct, so that its members my be accessed.

 Then, it sets the value of `item` to zero.
 This is what will be pushed to the stack when there is an open spot.
 It will be incremented each time to track how many items the producer has generated.

-The thread will continuously increment item, then wait until the consumer indicates there is an empty slot, and gives the lock to the producer.
+The process will continuously increment item, then wait until the consumer indicates there is an empty slot, and gives the lock to the producer.

 We then use the shared count to determine what spot we should add an item to in the buffer, and place our produced item at that index.